rustygeldmacher/www.geldmacher.net/index.md

 	{% endfor %}
 </ul>

-## hiking

-* [4000 footer list and summit info](/4000-footers/) - Chronicling the quest to summit all 4,000+ foot peaks in New Hampshire's White Mountains.
-* [All hike reports](/hikes.html) - 4000 footers and otherwise

 ## projects & experiments

 * [he built well](https://hebuiltwell.geldmacher.net) - Digitized version of my great-great-great-great-grandfather's autobiography and genealogy
 * [good eats](good-eats/) - Attempting to cook my way through Good Eats
-* [marmalade](https://github.com/rustygeldmacher/marmalade) - Ruby framework and DSL for Google Code Jam puzzles
+* [flickr_to_google_photos](https://github.com/rustygeldmacher/flickr_to_google_photos) - A command line tool to help you move your Flickr albums to Google Photos
 * [jekyll-contentblocks](https://github.com/rustygeldmacher/jekyll-contentblocks) - Jekyll plugin giving you something similar to content_for in Rails
 * [canvas life](http://life.geldmacher.net) - Implementation of Conway's Game of Life in JavaScript and HTML canvas

-* [superlinks](https://github.com/rustygeldmacher/superlinks) - Small WordPress plugin to add links to the sidebar
+## hiking

+* [4000 footer list and summit info](/4000-footers/) - Chronicling the quest to summit all 4,000+ foot peaks in New Hampshire's White Mountains.
+* [All hike reports](/hikes.html) - 4000 footers and otherwise

 {% contentfor sidebar %}